Dreamfarer/UZH/README.md

 ### Step 2: Clone the repository

-> This step only needs to be done once.
-For future contributions you can just fetch the repository first (as described in [Step 3](https://github.com/Perytron/UZH/edit/28-update-readme/README.md#step-3-switch-to-your-newly-created-branch).
-This will update your local copy of the UZH Repository to the current state of the one on Github.
+> This step only needs to be performed once in the beginning.
+For future contributions you'll want to fetch the repository first as described in [step 3](https://github.com/Perytron/UZH/edit/28-update-readme/README.md#step-3-switch-to-your-newly-created-branch) before proceeding.
+This will update your local copy of this repository to the current version found here on Github.

 <details><summary>Git-SCM</summary>

 Open your git-enabled terminal of choice in whatever local directory you want the repository to be stored.
 Execute the following command:
 ```
 git clone https://github.com/Perytron/UZH.git
+git cd UZH
 ```

 </details>